Religion and American Slavery

 Later, in the colonial American period, Christian ministers argued that it was acceptable to continue to enslave Africans and their descendants if they taught them Christianity.

-You’ll also learn about Salih Bilali, a West African Muslim born in 1790 who was kidnapped and enslaved on Sapelo Island.
+You’ll also learn about Salih Bilali, a West African Muslim born in 1790 who was kidnapped and enslaved on Sapelo Island off the coast of Georgia.
 Interviewers were able to capture the memories of his descendants who remembered the Muslim practices on the island.

 This lesson ends with investigating religious arguments for and against slavery.

-In Lesson IV, you’ll compare and contrast the biographies of Black Antebellum Abolitionists motivated by their religion to free themselves and others in their community from slavery.
+In Lesson IV, you’ll compare and contrast the biographies of four Black Abolitionists who lived in the Antebellum era, or the period leading up to the Civil War.
+These four were each motivated by their religion to free themselves and others in their community from slavery.
 Nat Turner, Denmark Vesey, Harriet Tubman, Sojourner Truth all felt led by God to free themselves and others.
-However, they used different methods to achieve that goal.
+However, they used different methods to pursue that goal.

 Religious Freedom and American Slavery